walmartlabs/concord-website/docs/plugins/ldap.md

 <a name="overview"/>
 ## Overview

-The `ldap` task allows users to make search queries to an LDAP / AD server as a step of a flow.
+The `ldap` task allows users to make search queries to an LDAP server as a step of a flow.
 It uses a number of required input parameters that are common for all
 operations:

-- `action` - determines the operation to be performed with the currennt invocation of the LDAP task
+- `action`: determines the operation to be performed with the currennt invocation of the LDAP task
-- `ldapAdServer` - URL to the LDAP / AD server, e.g `ldap://hostname.domain.com:3268`
+- `ldapAdServer`: URL to the LDAP server, e.g `ldap://hostname.domain.com:3268`
-- `bindUserDn` - the identifier of the account which will be used to bind to the LDAP / AD server for the operation
+- `bindUserDn`: the identifier of the account which is used to bind to the LDAP server for the operation
-- `bindPassword` - the password of the `bindUserDn` identifier.
-Typically should be provided via usage of the [Crypto task](./crypto.html)
+- `bindPassword`: the password of the `bindUserDn` identifier, typically provided by usage of the [Crypto task](./crypto.html)
-- `searchBase` - defines the starting point for the search in the directory tree, e.g. `DC=subdomain,DC=domain,DC=com`
+- `searchBase`: defines the starting point for the search in the directory tree, e.g. `DC=subdomain,DC=domain,DC=com`
-- `out` - (optional) the variable where the result will be stored in.
-If not specified, `ldapResult` will be used
+- `out`: optional, the variable where the result is stored in.
+If not specified, `ldapResult` is used.

-The `ldapAdServer`, `bindUserDn`, and `bindPassword` vars configure the connection to the LDAP / AD server.
-It is best configured globally as
-[default process configuration](../getting-started/configuration.html#default-process-variable):
-with an `ldapParams` argument:
+The `ldapAdServer`, `bindUserDn`, and `bindPassword` variables configure the connection to the LDAP server.
+It is best configured globally as [default process configuration](../getting-started/configuration.html#default-process-variable): with an `ldapParams` argument: